mattiasflodin/reckless/doc/manual.md

 <tr><td><code>HeaderFields</code></td><td>One or more fields to use for
 prefixing each log line.
 The only field currently available is
 <code>timestamp_field</code> which will output the time in ISO 8601 compliant
 time format.
-Other fields can be be implemented by the client; see the implementation of <code>timestamp_field</code> for more information.</td></tr>
-<tr><td><code>fmt</code></td><td>Format string.
-The conversion specifiers are
-parsed differently depending on the type of each converted argument, but are roughly equivalent to <code>printf</code> for native types.
-There is no need to end the string with a newline as <code>write</code> always writes each string on a separate line.
+Other fields can be be implemented by the client; see <a href ="#custom-fields-in-policy_log">Custom fields in policy_log</a> for more information.</td></tr> <tr><td><code>fmt</code></td><td>Format string.
+The conversion specifiers are parsed differently depending on the type of each converted argument, but are roughly equivalent to <code>printf</code> for native types.
+There is no need to end the string with a newline as <code>write</code>
+always writes each string on a separate line.
 This behavior is mostly to avoid spending CPU cycles on splitting the output to insert the header fields at the beginning of each new line, but also to make logging simpler for the caller.</td></tr>
 <tr><td><code>args</code></td><td>Data to print.
 For each argument,
 <code>format(output_buffer*, char const* fmt, T&&)</code> is invoked to write